sbelectronics/qx10/images/README.md

 * QX10IDE - Patched CPM for use with IDE Board
 * QX10SOUND - AY-3-8910 Sound Board, Tune Player
 * QX10SPEECH - SP0256 speech board

+FORMAT: The format of any IMG files in this directory is generally 16 sectors of 256 bytes per sector for the first two tracks (on each side), then 10 sectors of 512 bytes each for the remaining tracks.
+This is a way Epson did it for the CP/M B release, presumably to maximize disk space while still being compatible with the bootloader.
+It does present some challenges when writing images.
+A Gotek running Flashfloppy makes for a more convenient QX-10 than using the SD-321 physical drive.